Chapter 4 — Carl

 With my luck, I’d probably get that one stickler kid.
 Or even worse, it’d be Matt, and then I’d really be in for it.

 At least I had the internet again.
 I had one of the first phones available with an actual 4G connection on the U.S. market, with speeds that blazed circles around everything else.
 It sucked compared to my home connection, obviously, but it was way, way better than the school’s shitty wi-fi.
 I was checking through the forum posts I made last night.
-It was obsessive and unnecessary, as I well know.
+It was obsessive and unnecessary, as I well knew.
 I’d double checked them this morning.
 Here I was, just an hour or two later, trying it again.
 I doubted I’d get any responses even by tonight.
 Most of these boards were sinking ships by now.

 At the same time, I had my private IRC logged in and running too.
 Kyle and a few others were signed on… as was Blake.
 That didn’t mean anything though; he always left himself logged in.
 I’d bugged him about it a few times.
 He’d been marked away automatically by my bot days ago—the last time he’d sent a message.
 I scrolled back through the log, but there wasn’t anything I didn’t at least vaguely remember.
 Then it hit me.